sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 ## Beware of the mutating array methods

 Not all methods in JavaScript return a new array or object.
-[Some methods mutate](https://doesitmutate.xyz/) the original value in place.
-For example, `push()` is one of the most commonly used.
+Some methods mutate the original value in place.
+For example, the `push()` method is one of the most commonly used.

+I> Use [Does it mutate](https://doesitmutate.xyz/) to quickly check whether an array method mutating or not.

 Replacing imperative code, full of loops and conditions, with declarative code is one of my favorite refactorings.
 And one of the most common suggestions I give in code reviews.